tommililja/Farse/README.md

 ```
 > Note: Use JNum<'a> and JNum.nil<'a, 'b> to be explicit.

-### Reading into Json
+### Parsing into Json

-The Json type can be created from a string.
+The Json type can be parsed from a string.

 ```fsharp
 let json =